 How to Install Yarn on Ubuntu 18.04

-In this tutorial we will guide you on how to install Yarn on your Ubuntu 18.04 system via the Yarn APT package repository.
+In this tutorial, we will discuss how to install how to install Yarn on your Ubuntu 18.04 system via the Yarn APT package repository.
 The official Yarn repository is consistently maintained and provides the most up-to-date version.
 We will also go through the basic Yarn commands and options.

 Installing Yarn on Ubuntu